elinor-fung/jni-playground/README.md

 - Set `JAVA_HOME` to JDK install path
 - Update `PATH`/`LD_LIBRARY_PATH` with path to JVM (e.g. `<JAVA_HOME>/jre/bin/server`)
 - Run the build script (`build.cmd`/`build.sh`) at the root of the repo
+- Run one of the hosts:
-- Executable will be at `bin/nativehost`
+    - Native: `bin/nativehost`
+    - .NET: `bin/DotNetHost`